Ebbe Sand: Management career

 After retiring, Sand joined Silkeborg IF in several roles before joining the Denmark National Team as a forwards coach.
 He then joined Schalke 04 in an advisory role before he was confirmed as the Director of Football of Brøndby IF on 31 October 2018, a job which he took over on 1 January 2019.
 Shortly after becoming the Director of Football at Brøndby IF, he sacked head coach Alexander Zorniger following a string of bad results.
 On 10 July 2019, Brøndby IF announced, that they had hired Carsten V. Jensen as their new director of football and offered Sand a new position, which he had refused and therefore left the club.

+Sand briefly managed the Denmark national team on 11 November 2020, as Kasper Hjulmand was sidelined with COVID-19.
+In his only match in charge, Sand led Denmark to a 2–0 victory over Sweden.